zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

 In fact, there is a [better way](http://lib-www.lanl.gov/la-pubs/00367066.pdf), which is even simpler.
 Recall that Newton's method requires being able to make an initial guess, evaluate the function, and take its derivative.
 If we solve using the entire optical depth formulation (Equation 18), we know that its derivative is just the extinction coefficient \\(\sigma_t\\) (Equation 9), and making a good initial guess is easy by simply ignoring curvature of the planet.

-This method is very general and works for arbitrary continuous density distributions (see the [paper](http://lib-www.lanl.gov/la-pubs/00367066.pdf) for details).
+This method is very general and works for arbitrary continuous density distributions (please see the [paper](http://lib-www.lanl.gov/la-pubs/00367066.pdf) for details).
+It also works well for a combination of several overlapping exponential layers - you just need to modify the way the attenuation coefficient is computed.

 Sample code is listed below.